Lapin0t/phd-manuscript/main/02_games.typ

 #remark[
-  Although we never formally provide a definition of relators, their list of conditions be inferred from the above definition, which exhibits $itree.RS_Sigma$ as a relator in two arguments.
+  Although we never formally provide a definition of relators, their list of conditions can be inferred from the above definition, which exhibits $itree.RS_Sigma$ as a relator in two arguments.
 More precisely, the statement related to the converse operator is not always required and defines a lax _conversive_ relator~#mcite(<Levy11>).
-Note that although all the reverse inequality also hold, we will not make use of them.
+Note that although all the reverse inequalities also holds, we will not make use of them.

   Intuitively, the relator conditions are heterogeneous generalizations (strengthenings) of the facts that a relator sends reflexive relations to